-LGBTQ-specific treatment can include teaching people how to cope with and respond to discrimination, taking stress reduction classes and participating in research-based treatment that focuses on common challenges faced by people in the LGBTQ community.
-Information on how to come out to family and friends, how to develop healthy relationships and a focus on identity development can also be helpful.
-Additionally, staff may need training to overcome their own ingrained attitudes about the LGBTQ community.
+Information on how to come out to family and friends, develop healthy relationships and foster identity development can also be helpful.
+Additionally, staff may need training to overcome their own ingrained attitudes about the LGBTQ+ community.

-While an especially sensitive treatment program may be able to cover these topics without creating specialized programs to do so, dedicated treatment resources are generally more effective.
+An especially sensitive treatment program may be able to cover these topics without creating specialized programs to do so.
+However, dedicated treatment resources are generally more effective.